aubreystarktoller/django-babik-shadow-accounts/README.rst

-Lastly this package includes a very bare bones model for the shadow account and it is assumed that it is desirable to extend this model to include more fields and such this been made a swappable model - just set ``BABIK_SHADOW_ACCOUNT_MODEL`` to the model you wish to use to represent an account (see SETTINGS for more information).
+Lastly this package includes a very bare bones model for the shadow account and it is assumed that it is desirable to extend this model to include more fields and as such this has been made a swappable model - just set ``BABIK_SHADOW_ACCOUNT_MODEL`` to the model you wish to use to represent a shadow account (see SETTINGS for more information).

 INSTALLATION
 ============

 Django Versions Supported:

 * Django 1.8 with Python 2.7, 3.2, 3.3 and 3.4
 * Django 1.9 with Python 2.7, 3.4 and 3.5